Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 However, don’t worry if you are still feeling lost about it.
 Try going through the guide again and refer to some other articles.

-With the hope that our tips and tricks will help you in the long run, we’ll sign off.
+We hope our tips and tricks will help you in the long run, so we’ll sign off.
 See you next time with another handy little guide on other important topics.

 Goodbye and happy plumbing!